RealA10N/FortniteToolSet/README.md

 4. The script will generate an image with matching background and save it.

 #### Example
-- The script will download and get this image from the api:
+- The script will download and get this image from the api:<br />
 ![Skin image](https://i.imgur.com/vwa2uqi.png)
-- It will then go to the [_assets folder_](/FeaturedSkinToStoryAssets) and get the matching assets:
+- It will then go to the [_assets folder_](/FeaturedSkinToStoryAssets) and get the matching assets:<br />
 ![Assets image](https://i.imgur.com/bU0WgNa.png)
-- The script will put the skin image on the [_background image_](/FeaturedSkinToStoryAssets/FeaturedSkinToStory Legendary.png), with the [_overlay image_](/FeaturedSkinToStoryAssets/FeaturedSkinToStory Overlay.png) on top:
+- The script will put the skin image on the [_background image_](/FeaturedSkinToStoryAssets/FeaturedSkinToStory Legendary.png), with the [_overlay image_](/FeaturedSkinToStoryAssets/FeaturedSkinToStory Overlay.png) on top:<br />
 ![Final result](https://i.imgur.com/X9HN6RX.png)